pharringtonp19/econometrics/docs/index.md

 <h2 style="text-align: left;color:#404065;font-weight:bold;">Introduction</h2>

 Applied econometrics is fundamentally about **interpretation** -- how to interpret the result of a statistical procedure in a given context.
 Often, there isn't often a "valid" or "correct" interpretation.
-Much like a work of art, there are multiple interpretions available.
 In this course, we'll introduce you to a broad set of statitical tools and real life examples so that you can further develop your own **judgement**.

 <figure markdown>
   ![Image title](./figs/lfd.png){ width="500" }